Demand Modeling

 • Foot size data significantly predict reading comprehension among children!

-- In fact, age causes both foot size
+• In fact, age causes foot size and age causes reading comprehension

 • Also, crib purchases significantly predict childbirth!